 Mentor: Joel Nigg, Ph.D.

-Kat was born and raised in New York City, and has lived in beautiful Oregon for the past 6 years.
-She did her undergraduate degree at the University of Southern California, and her Masters' at Columbia University, studying Clinical Psychology.
-She started her professional career at New York State Psychiatric Institute, working under Dr. Yuval Neria at the PTSD and Trauma Lab, working as the research coordinator on both MRI and Attention Bias Modification Treatment (ABMT) studies.
-Before joining the team at OHSU, she worked as a private consultant as part of a PTSD expert witness team.
-In 2019, she began working at the ADHD lab with Dr. Joel Nigg, who will be her mentor for the program.
+Kat was born and raised in New York City, and has lived in beautiful Oregon for the past six years.
+They did their undergraduate degree at the University of Southern California, and their master's degree at Columbia University, studying Clinical Psychology.
+They started their professional career at New York State Psychiatric Institute, working under Dr. Yuval Neria at the PTSD and Trauma Lab, working as the research coordinator on both MRI and Attention Bias Modification Treatment (ABMT) studies.
+Before joining the team at OHSU, they worked as a private consultant as part of a PTSD expert witness team.
+In 2019, they began working at the ADHD lab with Dr. Joel Nigg, who will be their mentor for the program.
 Kat's research interests include expressed emotion and criticism as predictors of ADHD and adolescent self-perception, as well as improving diagnostics and assessment of ADHD for late adolescents to young adults.
-Outside of her work and studies, Kat is a mom to two young children, and enjoys hiking, reading, making visual art, advocacy for the LGBTQIA+ community, and playing really terrible guitar.
+Outside of their work and studies, Kat is a parent to two young children, and enjoys hiking, reading, making visual art, advocacy for the LGBTQIA+ community, and playing really terrible guitar.

 Madeleine Allen (she/her)